 ‘He had a back injury but now he’s in a very good condition and it’s a good time for him.
 I think his back is perfect now and hopefully he can keep scoring, because we all know just how good he is.’

-The victory over the Foxes takes us into our 23rd FA Cup semi-final, with a date with Mark Hughes’ Southampton to follow at Wembley.
+The victory over the Foxes sees us head into our 23rd FA Cup final, with a date with Mark Hughes’ Southampton to follow at Wembley.

-‘Every game is difficult, for sure, and Southampton will be too,’ he said.
+‘Every game is difficult for sure and Southampton will be,’ he added.
 ‘We want to get to the final but first we have to beat Southampton and that won’t be an easy game, we will have to work very hard.

 ‘Now is a good moment because of this win and there is a good atmosphere in the changing room.

-‘We have the international break now, so hopefully we can recover a few players that aren’t with their national teams and then come back and prepare well for Spurs.
+‘We have the international break so we can recover a few players that aren’t with the national teams and then come back and prepare well for Spurs.
 It’s very important for us to try and get the three points against them.’